dlang/DIPs/DIPs/DIP1xxx-ajie.md

 One is forced to iterate the range by reference if the element type is a `struct` with a disabled postblit, since iteration by value constructs the iteration variable by copy.
-As of DMD 2.084.1, you can iterate any range by reference, but there already is a pull request [1] to disallow such iteration for ranges whose `front` is an rvalue [3].
-That pull request is approved by Andrei Alexandrescu, implying that at least the underlying concept there is officially accepted.
+As of DMD 2.087.0, you can iterate any range by reference, but there already was a pull request [1] to disallow such iteration for ranges whose `front` is an rvalue [3].
+That pull request did not end up disabling such an iteration due to practical issues, but was approved by Andrei Alexandrescu, implying that at the concept of `ref` meaning iteration by any method was officially considered a weakness.

+The reason this behaviour is a weakness is that the user cannot rely that `foreach(ref ...)` will iterate by reference.
+If a range with non-reference semantics is accidently passed to such a loop, it will be iterated by value, which is likely to be unexcepted.

 But in cases where the programmer does not modify the iteration variable, he/she does not care whether the iteration is done by reference or by value.
-Thus, there should be a way to iterate that works both with elements that are iterable only by value, and with non-copyable elements that can be iterated by reference.
+Thus, when iterating by reference, the programmer should be able to choose whether the program will fallback to iteration by value when iteration by reference cannot be implemented, or just fail to compile.

-For function calls with a similar problem, there is already the `auto ref` keyword.
-For consistency, a similar keyword for `foreach` loop variables can be considered the best canditate to become such a way.
-On the other hand, if loop functionality excepts to be able to mutate the `foreach` aggreagate, existing `ref` could still be used, so the code will fail to compile if range elements cannot be mutated.
+For function return values with a similar problem, there is already the differentation between `ref` and `auto ref` keywords[6].
+For consistency, `auto ref` keyword for `foreach` loop variables can be considered the best canditate to become a way to iterate when fallback to iteration by value is desired, and `ref` when the fallback is not desired.

 Non-copyable `struct`s are an excellent aid when designing containers for RAII (Resource- Acquisition-Is-Initialization) principle.
 EMSI-Containers [2] are good examples of such